 2. Prevent kinking.

 Plastic infusion sets can kink and block the insulin flow.
 To prevent kinks, we added a coil reinforcement to the interior of the cannula without adding thickness.
-The SteadiSet cannula is the same outer diameter as other plastic cannulas but kink-proof due to the coil.
-In testing the SteadiSet cannula with SteadiFlow technology the SteadiSet cannula never kinked.
+The SteadiSet cannula is the same outer diameter as other plastic cannulas but the coil helps keep it kink-free.

 3. Spread out the insulin into more tissue.

 Our studies have shown that by adding three additional openings along the side of the cannula we delivered insulin into more tissue.
-The resulting insulin delivery has double the surface area versus traditional delivery at the tip of the cannula.
-A larger surface area means more capillaries are involved in the insulin uptake process by the body.
+The resulting insulin delivery significantly increases the surface area versus delivery from only the tip of the cannula.
+A larger surface area is believed to allow more capillaries to be involved in the insulin uptake process by the body.
 We hope to be able to show that this leads to more predictable and reliable insulin absorption.

 SteadiFlow Technology: the softer cannula material, coil reinforcement and 3 additional side holes work together to ensure you get the insulin you need.